 8. Mahagony:

-Mahogany is used as astringent for wound obtained from the bark.
-This is used as a remedy in diseases like anemia, fever, dysentery, others.
-Furniture, boat, casket, musical instruments are generally made from the wood of mahogany.
+Mahogany is used as an astringent for wounds obtained from the bark.
+This is used as a remedy for diseases like anemia, fever, dysentery, and others.
+Furniture, boats, caskets, and musical instruments are generally made from the wood of mahogany.
 Indian mahogany trees are found mostly all over India.
-They have symmetrically round crown growing up to 30-40 feet height.
+They have symmetrically round crowns growing up to 30-40 feet in height.

 9. Indian Rosewood:

-The rosewood is a kind of tree alternate rows up to an altitude of about 25 m and has a diameter of about 3 m.
+The rosewood is a kind of tree that alternates rows up to an altitude of about 25 m and has a diameter of about 3 m.
 This rosewood is a deciduous tree which grows straight.
-Flowers are of white and pink colours.
-The fruit is brown coloured and is of very dry and hard.
-Crown part is oval in shape.
+The flowers are of white and pink colours.
+The fruit is brown coloured and is very dry and hard.
+The crown part is oval.
 This tree works as fuelwood.
-It is used in furniture making, plywood, musical instruments, etc. It is a remedy for acne treatment and helps to balance oily and dry skins.
+It is used in furniture making, plywood, musical instruments, etc. It is a remedy for acne treatment and helps to balance oily and dry skin.
 The rosewood oil stimulates the growth of a new cell.

 10. Tulip Tree:

-Indian Tulip is found in lower dry to wet forest.
-The height of Indian tulip tree is usually more than 40 feet.
-The flowers are cup shaped and the leaves are of heart shaped.
-This evergreen tree is very fast growing.
-Main branches of the tulip tree grow in straight along with thick bark.
+Indian Tulip is found in lower dry to wet forests.
+The height of the Indian tulip tree is usually more than 40 feet.
+The flowers are cup-shaped and the leaves are heart-shaped.
+This evergreen tree is very fast-growing.
+The main branches of the tulip tree grow straight along with thick bark.
 As the tree gets older it thins out, though it was bushy while it was young.
-Flowers, fruits and the young leaves are edible.
-Timber is used for making paper, paddles and also used to make gums and oils.
+Flowers, fruits and young leaves are edible.
+Timber is used for making paper, and paddles and also used to make gums and oils.
 Leaves are also used for swollen joints.

 11. Sal Tree:

-Sal trees is a rare tree variety that is mainly found in the eastern regions of India like Bengal, Assam and others.
-It is a sub deciduous tree up to 30 m height.
+Sal trees are a rare tree variety that is mainly found in the eastern regions of India like Bengal, Assam and others.
+It is a sub-deciduous tree up to 30 m in height.
 This Sal tree has a tough texture and leathery leaves.
 They never go completely leafless.
-Medicines as of astringent are received from the resin and also given during diseases like dysentery and diarrhoea.
+Medicines as astringent are received from the resin and also given during diseases like dysentery and diarrhoea.
 Also, used as an ointment for skin disease and foot cream.
-Powered seeds are basically used for dental issues.
+Powered seeds are used for dental issues.
 Tribal peoples use leaves for making bowls, baskets, platters, etc. The Sal butter extracted from the seeds is edible.

 12. Cork Tree: